nevinBoyd/LifeQuest/README.md

 # LifeQuest

-LifeQuest is a productivity-focused full-stack application designed to help break a single task into smaller, manageable “quests.”
+LifeQuest is a productivity-focused full-stack application designed to help break a single task into smaller, manageable "quests."
 Instead of presenting productivity as a checklist, the app reframes progress as a structured sequence with feedback, completion messaging, and experience points (XP) to reinforce momentum.

 The core idea is simple: enter a task, review or customize suggested sub-quests, complete them one by one, and reset cleanly when finished.